Gedrosia: People

 According to Arrian, Nearchus mentions a race called Ichthyophagi ("fish-eaters") as inhabiting the barren shores of the Gwadar and Pasni districts in Makrān.
-During the homeward march of Alexander the Great, his admiral, Nearchus led a fleet in Arabian Sea along the Makrān coast and recorded that the area was dry and mountainous, inhabited by the Ichthyophagoi or Fish-Eaters.
+During the homeward march of Alexander the Great, his admiral, Nearchus, led a fleet in the Arabian Sea along the Makrān coast and recorded that the area was dry and mountainous, inhabited by the Ichthyophagoi or Fish-Eaters.
 They are also identified on the 4th century Peutinger Map, as a people of the Baluchistan coast.
 The existence of such tribes was confirmed by Sir Richard F Burton.

-Another group of people named as Oreitans were mentioned inhabiting modern Lasbela District in Balochistan province of Pakistan.
-Alexander the Great crossed Hub River through Lasbela on his way back to Babylon after his campaigns in Northwestern India.
+Another group of people named as Oreitans were mentioned inhabiting modern Lasbela District in the Balochistan province of Pakistan.
+Alexander the Great crossed Hub River through Lasbela on his way back to Babylon after his campaigns in northwestern India.
 Alexander mentions the river name as Arabius, and local people as Oreitans.

 History

-Gedrosia (satrapy)
+Achaemenid satrapy

 Territory of Gedrosia, among the eastern territories of the Achaemenid Empire.